 “Children that have been abused do not have ‘behavior problems’ that need to be addressed.
 They have extreme survival skills that need to be understood.” – Paula Goodwin

 Sue Shaw offers workshops and speaking engagements across the Midwest and she would love to teach you and your staff about trauma and NEAR (Neurobiology of Trauma, Epigenetics, ACEs and Resilience) Science.
 Topics include how trauma affects you, where it comes from, and what to do about it.
 She teaches from hands-on experience and uses stories so that the information is more easily remembered.
 Training is interactive when possible.
 Sue recognizes that this material might be difficult for some participants.
 She makes sure they know that they should do what they need to do to support themselves.
-Sue also mentors and helps develop processes and systems for organizations to better cope with individuals dealing with the residual effects of trauma.
+Sue also mentors and helps develop processes and systems for organizations to better support individuals dealing with trauma.

 Endorsements